Are you looking for a hidden gem in old Istanbul? You’ve found it.

 Balat is one of Istanbul’s most charming and bohemian neighborhoods.
 It’s a great place to experience local life and find some hidden gems.
 Here are some of the best things to do in Balat:

-• 15th-century Greek Orthodox Church (St. George Cathedral) that still functions even today
+- St. George Cathedral.
+This 15th-century Greek Orthodox Church (St. George Cathedral) still functions even today.

-• The Kariye Museum, also known as Chora Church (currently closed for renovations), is located in the Balat area and exhibits Byzantine mosaics
+- Kariye Museum.
+The Kariye Museum, also known as Chora Church (currently closed for renovations), is located in the Balat area and exhibits Byzantine mosaics.

-• In the district, you can also find the St. Stephen of the Bulgars church, known as the Iron Church or Bulgarian Church of St. Stephen, which was built by Bulgarian community members between 1893-1898.
-It is a Bulgarian Orthodox church and is notable for being made almost entirely of cast iron
+- St. Stephen of the Bulgars Church.
+In the district, you can also find the St. Stephen of the Bulgars church, known as the Iron Church or Bulgarian Church of St. Stephen, which Bulgarian community members built between 1893 and 1898.
+It is a Bulgarian Orthodox church and is notable for being made almost entirely of cast iron.
+More below on this one!

 Vodina Street – Vodina Cadessi